SQLFTW/sqlftw/doc/testing.md

 - resulting `Command` is serialized back to string
 - original code and result string is compared and should be equal

-there are of course some differences. mainly these four:
+there are of course some differences. mainly these:
 - parser does not track white space, so things like spaces and indentation are normalized
 - keywords and other special values are normalized to upper-case
 - (My)SQL uses some aliases like `\N` == `null` or `CHARSET` == `CHARACTER SET`. these are also normalized
-- in some cases there are optional syntax features that are normalized (always removed or always added). e.g. optional `=` in table options etc.
+- in some cases there are optional syntax features that are normalized - always removed or always added (e.g. optional `=` in table options)
+- unary operators `+` and `-` before numeric literals are normalized

 unit tests are not the main source of truth!